obophenotype/uberon/README-editors.txt

 After which the editor must perform a complicate release process to sf.

-This will be changed such as the majority of the release process can be carried out by Oort.
+This will be changed such as the majority of the release process can be carried out by Oort under Jenkins.
 This will use the majority of Oort's features:

 - merge in external ontologies
 - expand macros, in particular: